AnyChart/AnyChart-NodeJS/README.md

 });
 ```

-Run the following command in command line
+Run the following command in the command line:
 ```
 $ node index.js
 >> Complete